Fractured Magic: Chapter Fifteen

 The Fractured Magic logo and an image of a young man with all-black eyes.

-When Maebhe sat back and her fingers brushed warm skin, she yelped and snatched her hand back, turning to find she’d backed right into the unconscious Enforcer girl.
-For a moment, Maebhe watched the rise and fall of her chest, absurdly steady amidst the chaos.
-Her gaze dropped to something strange: a fresh brand on the girl’s wrist, some sort of swirling loop with a sword running through it.
-When she turned back around, Roman was watching her.
+Maebhe scrambled out of the way just in time, but when she reached back and her fingers brushed warm skin, she yelped.
+Behind her was the Enforcer girl.
+For a horrifying moment, Maebhe thought the girl had awoken, but no. Her chest rose and fell, steady amidst the chaos.
+Looking at her so close, Maebhe noticed something strange: a fresh brand on the girl’s wrist, a swirling loop with a sword running through it.

 Then the Enforcer attacked, and Roman could no longer talk.
-The girl behind Maebhe wore a gun, and it had reminded her of the revolver Ivey had given her.
-Belatedly drawing it, Maebhe trained it on the two men, but only seconds had passed before she lowered it again.
+Remembering the gun from Ivey, Maebhe drew it, trained it on the two men, but lowered it again only seconds later.
 They were moving too fast.
-Odds were too high that she’d hit Roman by mistake.
+Odds were too good that she’d hit Roman by mistake.

 Finally pressing an opening, the Enforcer tackled Roman, catching him by the waist and making him drop his sword in surprise.
 By the time they’d hit the ground, though, Roman had flipped their positions.
-He straddled the man, threw a punch that struck the man’s jaw with a sickening crack.
-Roman swung again and again, and the Enforcer struggled to buck him off.
-But his struggles slowed, and then they stopped altogether.
-But Roman didn’t stop hitting.
+He straddled the man, threw a punch that cracked when it struck the man’s jaw.
+Roman swung again and again, the Enforcer struggling to buck him off until eventually, his struggling stopped.
+Still, Roman didn’t stop hitting.

 Maebhe pushed to her feet.
-“Roman!” she cried.
 “Roman, stop!
-Don’t kill him!”
+Don’t kill him!” she cried.
 If she’d ever thought she could be okay with killing, she was wrong.
 She didn’t want anyone to die here — not for her, not for Kieran, not for Ide.

 “Why do you get to decide that?
-What if someone had killed you, back when you worked for them?
-Then there would’ve been no one alive today willing to help me.
-So wasn’t it a good thing?
-Why do you get a second chance and he doesn’t?”
+Why do you get a second chance and he doesn’t?
+If someone had killed you, back when you still worked for them, there would’ve been no one alive today willing to help me.
+So wasn’t it good that you lived?”

-She held a hand out to him, but conscious of the blood, Roman brushed her aside and hauled himself up.
+Before she could offer him a hand, he brushed her aside and hauled himself up.
 Giving him a moment to recompose himself, Maebhe looked away while he wiped his hands on a handkerchief, then his bloody boots on the rug so they wouldn’t leave a trail.
-From there, they hurried through the common room, down a couple of hallways, and into a barren stairwell.
-Fortunately, they saw no signs of other people along the way.
+He stepped over the Enforcer’s body, bloody but still breathing, and nodded at Maebhe.
+Together, they hurried through the common room, down a hall, and into a barren stairwell.

 It was a good thing Dinara hadn’t come, Maebhe thought as they climbed.
-That display had nearly been too much for Maebhe.
+Good for Dinara and Roman, both, and any future they might have together.

-As if he was reading her thoughts, Roman said, “I have an answer to your earlier question.”
+As if he was reading her thoughts, Roman looked back at her.
+“I have an answer to your earlier question.”

 Maebhe looked at him, but his expression gave nothing away.
 “Yeah?
 Which one?”